-We will ensure all our files will be available for external scrutiny by a regulatory agency or because of a serious case review or audit as required by statutory guidance.
+We will ensure all our files are available for external scrutiny by a regulatory agency, or because of a serious case review or audit, as required by statutory guidance.

-Why recording is important
+Why is recording important?

-Staff are encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
+Staff are encouraged to understand why it is important that records are comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
 It is often when a chronology of information is pieced together that the level of concern escalates or that the whole or wider picture becomes known.

-We acknowledge that without information being recorded it can be lost, mis-informed, open to interpretation or change.
-This could be crucial information; the importance of which is not always necessarily apparent at the time.
-We will ensure all our recording is made in a timely manner and is kept safe and noted by one of our DSLs to evidence the reporting and information being used to safeguard the child and to detail the child's journey through the safeguarding system.
+We acknowledge that without information being recorded, it can be lost, misinformed, open to interpretation, or changed.
+This could be crucial information, the importance of which is not always necessarily apparent at the time.
+We will ensure all our recording is made promptly and are kept safe and noted by one of our DSLs to evidence the reporting and information being used to safeguard the child and to detail the child's journey through the safeguarding system.